raipe/gst-bda/README.md

 ## Supported input devices

 Only DVB-C (cable) input devices have been tested.
-DVB-T is supported, but untested.
+DVB-S (satellite) and DVB-T (terrestrial) are supported, but untested.

 ## Build requirements
 - [Visual Studio 2013 or later](https://www.visualstudio.com/)